gluestack/gluestack-ui/packages/unstyled/pin-input/README.md

 ## Usage

-The Input component is your go-to tool for gathering user input in a sleek and user-friendly text field.
-Whether you're designing a simple login form or a complex search feature, this component has got you covered.
-Here's an example how to use this package to create one:
+The PinInput component is specifically designed for capturing One-Time Passwords (OTPs) in a user-friendly and secure manner.
+It's perfect for implementing OTP verification in your application, ensuring a smooth user experience.
+Here's an example of how to use this package to create an OTP input field:

 ```jsx
 import { View, TextInput } from 'react-native';